pgerlich/SlackFAQBot/README.md

 # SlackFAQBot
-SlackFAQ is a bot designed to run on AWS Lambda to perform simple FAQ responses.
+SlackFAQ is a bot designed to run on AWS Lambda to give simple FAQ responses in your slack channels.
 In essence, you can setup an admin-only room which can be granted permissions to modify the FAQ responses for the bot.
-Users in the general chat room can then query the FAQ which can be continuously updated by admins as needed.
+Users in the general chat room can then query the FAQ.
+This is helpful when you have a massive room with the same questions that are asked over and over.

 ## Setup